Mike Catapano

-Mike Catapano Jr. (born August 17, 1990) is a former American football outside linebacker.
-He played college football at Princeton where he majored in psychology.
-He was drafted in the seventh round of the 2013 NFL Draft by the Kansas City Chiefs, with whom he began his career.
+Mike Catapano Jr. (born August 17, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Princeton Tigers where he majored in psychology.
+He was selected in the seventh round of the 2013 NFL draft by the Kansas City Chiefs, with whom he began his career.
 After two seasons in Kansas City, he spent two seasons with the New York Jets.

-Early years
+Early life

-Catapano, nicknamed "The Admiral", was born the son of Mike Sr. and Barbara.
+Catapano, nicknamed "the Admiral", was born the son of Mike Sr. and Barbara.
 He has a younger sister April.
 He is from Bayville, New York.
 Catapano began playing football at age 8, when his mother became worried he was being bullied.
 He attended Chaminade High School in Mineola, New York, where he played more fullback than defensive end.
 He had three shoulder surgeries in high school, which limited his recruiting potential.
 According to a 2013 NFL.com report by Gil Brandt, he graduated weighing a 215 lbs and received offers from every Ivy League school.
 However, according to the class of 2008 databases of the major recruiting websites (ESPN.com, Rivals.com, and Scout.com) who also noted his offers from Army, Temple and Hofstra, he weighed between 234 and 240.
 According to the final national class of 2008 rankings, Catapano was the 18th ranked fullback by Scout.com and the 46th ranked fullback according to ESPN.